Controlling Andreev bound states with the magnetic vector potential

 With an understanding of the effect of the magnetic vector potential on the ABS spectrum, we now turn to spectroscopy measurements over a significantly larger field range (Fig.~\ref{fig3}).
 Figure~\ref{fig3}a and b show the top and bottom spectroscopy maps, respectively.
 We first look at the high field regime (Fig.~\ref{fig3}a2 and b2), where the ABS oscillation amplitude has increased significantly (compare to~\ref{fig1}b).
 This is caused by the Fraunhofer-like reduction of the critical current, $I_{\mathrm{c}}$, thereby reducing the so-called screening parameter, $\beta \propto LI_{\mathrm{c}}$.
-The lower $\beta$ results in a linear flux-phase relation, making it possible to probe the complete phase-dependence of the ABS (See SI-5 for more details).
+The lower $\beta$ results in a linear flux-phase relation, making it possible to probe the complete phase-dependence of the ABS (see SI-6 for more details).
 The fact that the ABS energy reaches very close to zero confirms that the ABSs we are probing have extremely high transparency.

 In the intermediate field range (see Fig.~\ref{fig3}a1 and b1) we find that the cusps near the ABS minima develop into sharp jumps, resulting in a highly asymmetric and skewed shape away from $B=0$.
 The skewness is not only reversed for positive and negative fields, but also for the top and bottom end of the JJ.
 Furthermore, we find that the ABS energy maxima shift in opposite directions in the top and bottom spectroscopy map, as expected for bound states localized at the edges.
 This is a strong indication that each probe is sensitive only to a region of limited spatial extent in its vicinity, and that it is in general difficult to reliably estimate bulk junction properties from a local spectroscopy measurement~\cite{Nichele_2020}.